 Read on to learn more about the differences between leadership and management skills, and learn how you can improve your leadership skills to effect change.

-Fundamental Differences in Leadership vs. Management
+Differences in Leadership Skills vs. Management Skills

 Management skills are critical to the success of any enterprise, she adds.
 “Management skills allow an individual to become highly attuned to achieving an established set of targets while supporting their teams,” Ludden says.
 “Many time managers operate in highly complex environments, with significant responsibilities, and constantly motivate their teams to achieve outstanding performance results.
 That is no easy task.”

 In contrast, Ludden says, “Leaders serve as the cheerleaders-in-chief for their teams, but there’s a lot more to it than that.
 Leadership establishes the mission, vision, and strategy of the organization.
 More importantly, leadership offers ongoing clarity to their teams to ensure that the objectives that align with the strategy are transparent.”
 Many professionals who possess strong leadership skills are also managers, but they don’t necessarily have to be, she adds.

 Learn More about Northeastern’s Bachelor of Science in Management Program

 Get the leadership skills you need to advance your organization and your career.